 Written by two data science experts, Data Science for Business is commonly used as a textbook.
-Readers will learn the basic principles of data science, be walked through “data-analytic thinking,” and come to understand today’s most commonly used data-mining techniques.
+It is one of the most recommended data science books.
+It teaches readers the basic principles of data science and walks them through “data-analytic thinking.”

 John W. Foreman

 Business owners don’t need to hire a data scientist to better understand their customer base and increase their revenue — they can do it themselves!
-So says John W. Foreman, author of the Amazon bestseller Data Smart.
-This book walks readers through the new world big data has created, showing them how they can use the same strategies as big companies to benefit.
+This is what John W. Foreman, author of the Amazon bestseller Data Smart says.
+His book walks readers through the new world data has created.
+It shows you how you can use the same strategies as big companies to benefit.

 - “Are religious individuals more or less likely to have extramarital affairs?”